meilisearch/specifications/text/0121-data-types.md

 In that case, `Attribute` ranking rule consider a field higher in the internal representation more important than a lower one.

-Field order is lost if the engine flattens identical field values are not co-located in a document payload.
+User document field order can be lost if the engine flattens identical field values are not co-located in a document payload.

 The following JSON document: